Descanonge/filefinder/docs/source/find_files.rst

 .. note::

-   The matchers are uniquely identified by their index in the pre-regex (starting at 0).
+   The matchers are uniquely identified by their index in the pattern (starting at 0).
    Some other functions (see :func:`Finder.get_matches`) can use the string ``[group:]name`` to find one or more matchers.

 .. warning::

-   Matchers are first found in the pre-regex by looking at matching parentheses.
-The pre-regex should thus have balanced parentheses or unexpected behaviour can occur.
+   Matchers are first found in the pattern by looking at matching parentheses.
+The pattern should thus have balanced parentheses or unexpected behaviour can occur.